StoutIEEE/macropad-workshop/soldering.md

 ![](images/soldered-switch.JPG)

 Solder them to the RESET and GND pins on the right side of the board.
 A picture of a finished board is below.
+These pins are labeled.

 ![finished reset switch and board](images/finished.JPG)